camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

     name: "Manual Installation"
     identifier: "installation-guide-full-jboss-install-vanilla"
     parent: "installation-guide-full-jboss"
-    pre: "Install and configure the Full Distribution on a vanilla JBoss / Wildfly Application Server."
+    pre: "Install and configure the Full Distribution on a vanilla JBoss/Wildfly Application Server."

 ---

-This document describes the installation of Camunda BPM and its components on a vanilla [JBoss Application Server 7/JBoss EAP 6](http://www.jboss.org/products/eap) or vanilla [Wildfly 8 / 10 Application Server](http://www.wildfly.org).
+This document describes the installation of Camunda BPM and its components on a vanilla [JBoss Application Server 7/JBoss EAP 6](http://www.jboss.org/products/eap) or vanilla [Wildfly 8/10 Application Server](http://www.wildfly.org).

 {{< note title="Reading this Guide" class="info" >}}
 This guide uses a number of variables to denote common path names and constants:
-`$JBOSS_HOME`/`$WILDFLY_HOME` points to the JBoss / Wildfly application server main directory.
+`$JBOSS_HOME`/`$WILDFLY_HOME` points to the JBoss/Wildfly application server main directory.
 `$PLATFORM_VERSION` denotes the version of the Camunda BPM platform you want to install or already have installed, e.g. `7.0.0`.
 {{< /note >}}